Archaeological and Historical Conservancy Archaeological and Historical Conservancy

 The Miami Circle was discovered in September of 1998 during routine archaeological monitoring on a proposed condominium site at the mouth of the Miami River.

-The Miami-Dade County Historic Preservation Director, Robert Carr, supervised the excavation of several test units which revealed squared basins cut in the bedrock, each filled with black dirt midden.
-Surveyor Ted Riggs recognized that the basins formed part of an arc, and speculated that it might be part of a circle.
-In September,1998, a 40 foot diameter area was excavated, revealing that the basins do form a circle.
+Then Miami-Dade County Historic Preservation Director Robert Carr supervised the excavation of several test units which revealed basins cut in the bedrock, each filled with black dirt midden.
+Surveyor Ted Riggs recognized that the basins formed an arc, and hypothesized that it might be part of a circle.
+In September 1998, a 40 foot diameter area was excavated, revealing that the basins formed a circle.

-A section of the holes that make up the Miami Circle - click for closeup
+Section of the Basin and Holes Forming the Miami Circle - click for closeup

-The area within and around the circle was excavated, with the field work being directed by then County Archaeologist John Ricisak.
-Archaeologists from the Archaeological and Historical Conservancy and dedicated volunteers worked hard to finish this task.
-While the developer was having permit delays, the archaeologists continued to excavate the site and make important discoveries.
-Rare stone celts were found as well as animal burials; a sea turtle shell, a dolphin skull, and an articulated shark skeleton.
-These appear to be offerings.
-Radio carbon dates suggest the shark dated to around 1600 A.D. while charcoal found directly on top of the bedrock dated to 200 A.D.
+The area within and around the circle was excavated, with the field work being directed by County Archaeologist John Ricisak.
+While the developer was having permit delays, archaeologists from the Archaeological and Historical Conservancy and dedicated volunteers continued to excavate the site and make important discoveries.
+Rare stone celts were found as well as animal burials: a sea turtle shell, a dolphin skull, and an articulated shark skeleton, that appear to be offerings.
+Radiocarbon dates suggest the shark dated to around 1600 A.D. while charcoal found directly on top of the bedrock and in the basins dated to ca. 200 - 300 A.D.

 As the importance and antiquity of the site was being revealed, public attention heightened.
 A campaign began to save the circle from development.
 Native Americans visited the site, school children signed petitions, and international media gave it coverage.
-This campaign culminated with an eminent domain law suit being filed by Miami-Dade County.
-This meant that the government felt the land had too much value to the public as a cultural heritage site to allow it to be destroyed by a high rise.
-The lawsuit was successful and the circle is now a park where the public eventually will be able to see and learn about Miami's history.
+The campaign culminated with an eminent domain law suit filed by Miami-Dade County.
+This meant that the government valued the land as a cultural heritage site too much to allow it to be destroyed.
+The lawsuit was settled and the circle was acquired jointly by Miami-Dade County and the State of Florida.
+The park is now managed by the Historical Museum of Southern Florida.

 Summary of Field Work done at the Miami Circle

-The site was discovered and excavated by archaeologists with the Miami-Dade County Historic Preservation Division.
-Archaeologist Robert Carr supervised this activity, and former Country Archaeologist John Ricisak directed the field work.
-Archaeologists from the AHC and volunteers from the community helped excavate the circle and some small areas immediately around it.
+• The site was discovered and excavated by archaeologists with the Miami-Dade County Historic Preservation Division.
+Archaeologist Robert Carr supervised the project and former Country Archaeologist John Ricisak directed the field work.
+Archaeologists from AHC and volunteers from the community helped excavate the circle and some small areas immediately around it.

 Interpretation

-The current interpretation of the circle by most Florida archaeologists is that it represents a structure.
-Due to its careful construction and size (38 feet in diameter), it would most likely have a sacred and/or public function.
-The remains of sacrificed animals found in the site suggest a ritual ceremonialism at the site.
-A more detailed discussion of the site can be found in the December 2000 issue of The Florida Anthropologist (Vol 53 Number 4).
+The current interpretation of the circle by most Florida archaeologists is that it represents the footprint of a structure.
+Due to its careful construction and size (38 feet in diameter), it probably had a sacred and/or public function.
+The remains of sacrificed animals suggest ritual ceremonialism at the site.
+A more detailed discussion of the site can be found in the 2000, 2004, and 2006 issues of The Florida Anthropologist (Volume 53 No. 4, Volume 57 No. 1-2, and Volume 59 No. 3-4).